UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

    - If you have access to a powerful LLM such as ChatGPT-5, let it draft the workflow for you — it has been trained on thousands of Github actions files.
 For example, you can prompt:
      ```
      Create a GitHub Actions workflow called "tests" for a Python project that uses pyproject.toml.
      It should run on ubuntu-latest, set up Python 3.10, install dependencies with pip, and execute pytest.
-My dependecies are <your python dependences>.
+My dependencies are <your python dependencies>.
      Trigger it on push or pull_request events targeting main or master.
      ```
    - Paste the generated YAML formated text into `.github/workflows/tests.yml`, commit it, and push.
 GitHub will automatically run the workflow on your next push; check the “Actions” tab or the ✅/❌ symbol next to your commit to confirm it passes.